ChrisRawstone/DMiAI2024/Cell_Classification/README.md

 ## 3. Ensemble Predictions

-The last step involves generating ensemble predictions using the best-performing models.
+The last step involves generating ensemble predictions using the best-performing models, `predict_ensemble_model.py`

 - **Selecting Top Models**: Choose the best five models based on their performance metrics from the validation step.